En-ZUH/basic-api-server/README.md

 # Basic Api Server
-### a REST Express API, has verious end points that perform CRUD operations, on a Mongo database, using REST standerds.
+### A REST Express API, has verious end points that perform CRUD operations, on a Mongo database, using REST standerds.

 ### Feature Requierments
 * Creating two Routes ( food & clothes).